Adversarially Robust PAC Learnability of Real-Valued Functions: Improved Sample Complexity via Median Boosting and Sparsification

 \end{definition} This notion of a weak learner must be formulated carefully.
-For example, taking a learner guaranteeing absolute loss $\frac{1}{2}-\beta$ is known to not be strong enough for boosting to work.
-On the other hand, by making the requirement too strong (for example, $\mathrm{AdaBoost.R}$ in \cite{freund1997decision}), then the sample complexity of weak learning will be high that weak learners cannot be expected to exist for certain function classes.
-We can now present the overview of the proof. \paragraph{Proof overview.} The complete proof is in \cref{app:uni-reg}.
-We are given a labeled sample $S=\lrset{\lr{x_i,f(x_i)}}^m_{i=1}$, and access to $\eta$- robust empirical risk minimizer (see \cref{def:rerm}).
-We follow the steps in \cref{alg:improper-robust-learner}.
+For example, taking a learner guaranteeing absolute loss at most $\frac{1}{2}-\xi$ is known to not be strong enough for boosting to work.
+On the other hand, by making the requirement too strong (for example, $\mathrm{AdaBoost.R}$ in \citet{freund1997decision}), then the sample complexity of weak learning will be high that weak learners cannot be expected to exist for certain function classes.
+We can now present an overview of the proof and the algorithm.